luca-bassoricci/gitlab/doc/development/library_review.md

 ## Roles and Responsibilities

 A merge request's **author** responsibilities are:
-- Before adding a new library, evaluate it as described in [introducing a new library](#adding-a-new-library).
+- When adding a new library:
+  1. Evaluate it as described in [introducing a new library](#adding-a-new-library).
 Document the result of the evaluation for the MR reviewer.
+  1. Add a comment in the library manifest (e.g. Gemfile/package.json/go.mod) next to the library that you added to indicate which group owns the library.
+See [Library Ownership](#library-ownership) for more information.
 - Add labels to the MR. If your MR adds, updates, and/or removes libraries add the label(s) ~"dependency addition", ~"dependency update", ~"dependency removal", respectively.
 - Before assigning to a reviewer, vet the dependency as described in [vetting a library](#vetting-a-library).
-If the library passes the vetting, add the label ~"dependency-review:awaiting" and continue to assign the MR to the reviewer.
+If the library passes the vetting, add the label ~"dependency-review::awaiting" and continue to assign the MR to the reviewer.

 A merge request's **reviewers** responsibilities are:
 - In case the MR adds a new library, check that the author evaluated the library as described in [introducing a new library](#adding-a-new-library) and that the evaluation is sound.
 - Vet the dependency as described in [vetting a library](#vetting-a-library).
 If no issues are identified, proceed with merging the changes.
-- Once the review is completed, add the label "dependency-review:completed".
+- Once the review is completed, add the label "dependency-review::completed".

 ## Adding a new library

+### General Considerations

 Adding a new library is an important decision.
 Implications and alternatives should be carefully considered.
 Keep in mind that adding a new library creates additional maintenance effort for keeping the library up-to-date and it will need to be replaced when it reaches its end of life.
 Also be aware of the security implications: Having another library in our dependency tree is another vector of attack (a library might have unknown vulnerabilities, could get compromised, etc.).
 Before adding a new library consider alternatives such as implementing the functionality yourself.
 For example, if you only use a small utility function of a library with a large code base, it might be better to implement the functionality yourself instead of adding a large library.

+### Library Ownership

+From time to time, we become aware of a vulnerability in a library and the vulnerability needs to be remediated.
+To ensure that the remediation happens within our [target timeline](https://about.gitlab.com/handbook/engineering/security/#severity-and-priority-labels-on-security-issues), each library is owned by a group that is responsible for upgrading the library to the latest version or otherwise remediate the vulnerability (e.g. remove the library).

+When a new library is introduced, the group that owns the library needs to be indicated.
+This should be done by adding a comment with the group name to the library manifest (e.g. Gemfile/package.json/go.mod) next to the line where the library is defined.

+### Choosing the right library for the task

 If adding a new library cannot be avoided, create a short-list of libraries that implement the desired functionality and evaluate them for: